A Journey Within and Beyond Methamphetamines

 Nutritional support for the body during chemical detoxification stages is helpful for restoring the body to health and balance as the toxin is gradually purged.
 Massage therapies, acupuncture, earthing groups, diet and exercise therapies such as those provided at Villa Kali Ma can do wonders to assist the body’s adjustment back to thriving.
 We believe in compassionately assisting the physical body to do its detoxification work while being as comfortable and safe as reasonable during this challenging phase.

-As soon as cognitive functioning has been sufficiently restored as to be able to participate in treatment programming, meth-addicted women should engage in the recovery and psychological healing process.
+As soon as cognitive functioning has been sufficiently restored to be able to participate in addiction treatment programming, meth-addicted women should engage in the addiction recovery and psychological healing process.
 Psychiatric conditions caused by meth use will likely emerge, such as severe depression, anxiety, as well as possible hallucinations.

-It is important to understand these emotional discomforts as difficult but temporary stages of getting sober and beginning a life in recovery.
-Though these impacts of meth use take longer to heal than some of the acute physical problems, they are also healable in recovery and respond well to compassionate care and treatment.
+It is important to understand these emotional discomforts as difficult but temporary stages of getting sober and beginning a life in addiction recovery.
+Though these impacts of meth use take longer to heal than some of the acute physical health problems, they are also healable in addiction recovery and respond well to compassionate care, a comprehensive treatment plan, and a professional treatment program.

-The stage during which a woman has achieved detoxification and now actively engages fully with treatment for her meth addiction, is the time during which she can shape a new template for her life and behavior.
-This is an exciting phase of new beginnings, when she can courageously make the many needed changes that will support a life in sobriety and protect her against relapse when she leaves the rehab environment.
+The stage during which a woman has achieved detoxification and now actively engages fully with treatment for her meth addiction is the time during which she can shape a new template for her life and behavior.
+This is an exciting phase of new beginnings when she can courageously make the many needed changes that will support life in sobriety and protect her against relapse by engaging in relapse prevention before she leaves the meth rehab program environment.

 Meth Addiction Treatment Options

-Because of the severity of Meth Addiction and the significant lifestyle changes needed for recovery, it is usually necessary to change location, friends, and paths of daily behavior completely to have success staying sober.
+Because of the severity of meth addiction and the significant lifestyle changes needed for addiction recovery, it is usually necessary to change location, friends, and paths of daily behavior completely to have success staying sober.

-Therefore residential treatment for Meth Addiction is ideal, not only as a way to separate the vulnerable, newly-sober woman from bad influences, but to give her a safe sandbox in which to learn, try out, and settle new behavioral patterns.
+Therefore our inpatient program for meth addiction is ideal, not only as a way to separate the vulnerable, newly-sober woman from bad influences, but to give her a safe sandbox in which to learn, try out, and settle new behavioral patterns.

 With a focus on inner emotional health, balance, and well-being, women of the Villa Kali Ma team provide tailored assistance that honors the unique spirit of each woman, guiding her through the most difficult early stages of sobriety.

-While a lot of hard work and courageous surrender will be required, recovery from the miseries of Meth Addiction is absolutely achievable and 100% worth fighting for!
+While a lot of hard work and courageous surrender will be required, addiction recovery from the miseries of meth addiction is absolutely achievable and 100% worth fighting for!

 I don't believe it to be an exaggeration to say that Villa Kali Ma saved my life.